 Signage shall be limited to a single sign, not greater than fifteen (15) square feet in sign area per side and located at least fifteen feet (15’) from the edge of the road.

 Farmers’ Market.
-A farmers’ market is permitted for a farm of seven (7) acres or more, provided it complies with Article 22 of the New York State Agriculture and Markets Law and receives Limited Site Plan Approval from the Planning Board. in accordance with Section 60-J.6.c. of this Zoning Law.
+A farmers’ market is permitted, provided it complies with Article 22 of the New York State Agriculture and Markets Law and receives Limited Site Plan Approval from the Planning Board.

 Agri-Tourism.
 Agri-Tourism is conducted for the enjoyment or education of the public and primarily promotes the sale, marketing, production, harvesting, or use of the products of the farm operation.
-An Agri-Tourism activity shall be secondary to the primary farm use on a property, and shall be conducted in an accessory building or structure.
 Agri-Tourism activities may include U-pick operations, corn mazes and pumpkin patches, Christmas tree farms, educational tours, hiking, harvest events, and winery, brewery, and distillery tours and tastings.
 Agri-Tourism is subject to Limited Site Plan Review and Approval in accordance with Section 90 of this Zoning Law.
 Farms conducting Agri-Tourism activities shall comply with the following:

-Agri-Tourism activities shall be permitted only on a farm within a New York State Agricultural District. that consists of seven (7) acres or more in land area.
+Agri-Tourism activities shall be permitted only on a farm within a New York State Agricultural District.

 Sufficient parking, in accordance with Section 60-C. of this Zoning Law, shall be provided.